 Continuous Improvement: Change incrementally to accommodate steady empirical learning.

-Transparency: All information is available to everyone in an organization, unless there is a reason for confidentiality.
+Transparency: Make all information accessible to everyone in an organization, unless there is a reason for confidentiality.

 Accountability: Respond when something is needed, do what you agreed to and take ownership for the course of the organization.